nronzel/realescrape-go/README.md

 - [x] ~MongoDB~
 - [x] ~API endpoint~
 - [ ] Unit tests for the DB and API
+- [ ] Make API a little more robust
 - [ ] Front End
 - [ ] Dockerize the app
 - [x] ~Split code into separate packages for easier maintanability~